Aloosha2/EE443_2024_Challenge/evaluation/readme.txt

+Evaluation Module
+This module is responsible for evaluating the performance of the multi-object tracking (MOT) system.
+It calculates metrics such as MOTA (Multi-Object Tracking Accuracy) and MOTP (Multi-Object Tracking Precision) to assess the accuracy and precision of the tracker.

 This is the evaluation code, you can use this to evaluate your tracking algorithm.

 Before using the code, please use the following command to install the required enviroments.